kitty-tin/arithfi.github.io/docs/blogs/3-Guide/2024-02-20-Introduction-to-ArithFi-Futures-Funding-Rates.md

 Where:
 - The superscript L/S denotes long/short positions.
 - The subscript (i,j) indicates the position is opened at time i and currently it's time j.
--   represents the funding rate amount that should be collected or compensated for the target order opened at time i and at time j.
+- uT_i,jrepresents the funding rate amount that should be collected or compensated for the target order opened at time i and at time j.
--  represents the position value of the order at time j.
+-  F_i,j v_t represents the position value of the order at time j.